CodyReichert/CodyReichert.github.io/contact.md

 ---
-layout: post
+layout: default
 comments: true
 ---

-## Contact Cody
+## Contact me

-I'm always open to making new connections and hearing from new people.
+I'm always open to make a new connections and hear from new people.
 If you have any questions for me, or about the projects or business I run, leave a comment below and I'll reply!

 Keeping things public transparent is, in my opinion, the best way to communicate, so leaving a public comment here will be the best way to